-A proactive and comprehensive approach to mitigating ISRs should be undertaken, with premature transition from Step 4c to Step 5 being reserved for refractory cases in extreme circumstances.
+A proactive and comprehensive approach to mitigating ISRs should be undertaken, with premature transition from Step 4c or Step 6 to Step 5 being reserved for refractory cases in extreme circumstances.
 The CMC should be notified of such transitions.

 Guidance for Allergic Reactions